-As part of reasonable due diligence PTRRS users should aim to have a basic understanding of the design of the proprietary risk reduction algorithm(s) used by the service provider.
-PTRRS providers should aim to ensure that, without revealing any intellectual property, there should be appropriate transparency around the algorithm used and proper controls and governance around it, including regarding the use of Artificial Intelligence (AI) and Machine Learning (ML).
+As part of reasonable due diligence PTRRS users should aim to have a basic, understanding of the design of the proprietary risk reduction algorithm(s) used by the service provider.
+PTRRS providers should aim to ensure that, without revealing any intellectual property, there should be appropriate, high-level transparency around the algorithm used and proper controls and governance around it, including regarding the use of Artificial Intelligence (AI) and Machine Learning (ML).

-Users should aim to ensure that the outcome generated by the algorithm is both explainable to and understandable by PTRRS users.
+Users should aim to ensure that the overall outcome generated by the algorithm is both explainable to and understandable by PTRRS users.

 Users should aim to ensure the resulting trades from PTRRS remain market-risk neutral within the tolerances set by the users and the output of the algorithm should be validated against a series of embedded checks.
-If a fairness function is used in the algorithm, the fairness function should be explainable to the users and be capable of being verified by an external source/entity/regulator.
 The PTRRS users should not be able to pick the resulting trades from PTRRS: they shall accept all or none of the resulting trades.

-Analysis by IOSCO members have shown that the correct generation of offsetting trades relies on the algorithms designed by the PTRRS provider.
+Analysis by IOSCO members have shown that the generation of offsetting trades relies on the algorithms designed by the PTRRS provider.
 The algorithm is proprietary to the provider and not disclosed to participants or regulators.
-One possible risk of improper control or governance of a proprietary algorithm used in PTRRS is that an algorithm may operate improperly or may have undesirable effects, such as creating new unintended risks to participants or not be market risk neutral.
-There is also the possibility that an algorithm design fails to ensure that it does not run to the benefit of certain participants over others.
-PTRRS providers should also determine the appropriate level of transparency in the use of AI and ML.
+Improper control or governance of a proprietary algorithm used in PTRRS generates the risk that an algorithm may operate improperly or have undesirable effects, such as creating new unintended risks to participants or not be market risk neutral.
+An algorithm design may also fail to ensure that it does not run to the benefit of certain participants over others to the detriment of fairness.
+If a fairness function is represented to be used in the algorithm, the fairness function should be explainable to the users and be verifiable by an external source/entity/regulator.
+PTRRS providers should also determine the appropriate level of transparency in the use of Al and ML.

-PTRRS users should consider whether their due diligence of PTRRS providers takes into account the non-binding guidance in Measures 1, 2, 3, and 5 of the IOSCO Report on The Use of Artificial Intelligence and Machine Learning and relevant guidance from the IOSCO Outsourcing Principles.
+PTRRS users should consider whether their due diligence of PTRRS providers takes into account the non-binding guidance in Measures 1, 2, 3, and 5 of the IOSCO Report on The Use of Artificial Intelligence and Machine Learning and relevant guidance from the IOSCO Outsourcing Principles.21